-Any GO's activities in this range shall be undertaken only under strict supervision and coordination of a Polish horder guard.
+Any GO's activities in this range shall be undertaken only under strict supervision and coordination of a Polish border guard.

-As for the mechanisms applicable at the border for asylum seekers and unaccompanied minors, they are as follows:
+As for the mechanisms applicable at the border for international protection seekers and unaccompanied minors, they are as follows:

-The institutions responsible for reception of application for refugee status at the border are Commanders of Border Guards Posts.
+The institutions responsible for reception of application for international protection at the border are Commanders of Border Guards Posts.
 The institution responsible for dealing with the application for refugee status (issuing decisions on refugee status) is the Head of the Office for Foreigners.